lancegatlin/dev_notes/setup/mac_setup_from_scratch.md

 	4. keymap
 		1. Change Move Caret to Text Start to cmd-up (and remove others)
 		2. Change Move Caret to Text End to cmd-down (and remove others)
-		3. Change Show Type from
+		3. Change Show Type from ctrl-shift-P to ctrl-F (?)
 16. docker/compose
 	1. brew install docker
 	2. brew install docker-compose